GaryAsher/challenge-run-site/.docs/REMINDERS.md

 - [ ] Site Health
   - How do we connect Github Actions to the site health?
   - Are there other things we should be tracking?
-- [ ] Remove "View Site As..." that is on the top of the header.

 ### 2. Runner Profiles
 - [ ] add profile/edit/ page